How search engines provide the results

 Google uses items on the website including the page name, page title and headings in H1 through H6 format, amount of text, keywords, images, links, and frequency of updates to the page.
 The engine “spiders” or “crawlers” that do the automated searches must incorporate these items into their search processes for every web page on the internet.

-One key to getting the best results is learning to use speciality searches, searches for a specific area of interest or region, and learning to become an expert.
+One key to getting the best results is learning to use speciality searches for a specific area of interest or region, and learning to become an expert.
 Most engines have advanced options and tools.
 These make searches much more relevant and specific to the information users truly want.

 Start by entering the most specific criteria possible.
 Tell the search engine exactly what information is needed and try different ways to get the information.
-The Web is full of articles about basic searching terms, keyword information and searching tips and tricks.
+The Web is full of articles about basic searching terms, keyword information and search tips and tricks.

 They are more likely to find the sites they want by searching www.google.co.uk for UK-specific results.
 Most engines have free translation services allowing web users to read documents or websites from around the world.